walid-mashal/laravel-validation/README.md

 The following is a list of the validation rules available

+#### after

+The field under validation must be a value after a given date.

 #### alpha

 The field under validation must be entirely alphabetic characters.